sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 [OPTION BEGIN [iOS]]

-1. Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-iOS-client/Onboarding-iOS-client.md) to on-board the MDK client.
+1. Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-iOS-client/Onboarding-iOS-client.md) to successfully on-board the MDK client on your iOS device.

     After you accept app update, you will see **Main** page with some entity sets being displayed and Offline store will be initialized.